lenkadinesh/-Pizza-Sales-Data-Analysis-SQL-Project-/README.md

 1.Import the Dataset:
 Ensure the pizza_sales table is loaded into your SQL environment.

-li

 2.Run the SQL Queries:
 Open your SQL IDE and run the queries provided in PIZZA SALES SQL QUERIES.docx.
 These are organized by:

 KPIs

-Time-Based Trends
+-Time-Based Trends

-Category/Size Distribution
+-Category/Size Distribution

-Product Performance
+-Product Performance

 🧠 Conclusion :-